 1937 Bugatti Type 57SC Tourer by Corsica

-- One of eight Type 57S examples bodied by Corsica; only two four-seater tourers
+- One of eight Type 57S examples bodied by Corsica, and only two four-seat tourers

 - Only 16 Type 57S Bugattis delivered with open coachwork

 - Formerly of the Judge North and General Lyon collections

 - Documented in Pierre-Yves Laugier’s and Bernhard Simon and Julius Kruta’s seminal books on the model